gummyworm/monster/README.md

 ```

 ## Symbol Viewer
-The symbol viewer, activated with C= + Y, displays all the labels in the program
+The symbol viewer, activated with `C= + Y`, displays all the labels in the program
 along with their corresponding address.
 The up/down cursor keys navigate between pages of symbols.
 The back-arrow
 key returns to the debugger.